cardboard-iguana/cardboard-iguana.com/notes/windows-permissions.md

 * Windows has *much more* fine-grained control across users and groups (there’s no limit of three permission sets).
 * The ability to delete a folder or file, and to change its permissions, are essentially considered to be distinct “sub-permissions”.

+## Checking Permissions

+Use `icacls` or `Get-Acl $PATH | Format-List` in PowerShell to check permissions at the command line.
+The `icacls` tool can also be used to update Windows ACLs.

-The `icacls` tool can be used to check (and change!) permissions at the command line, but its output is somewhat different than that of the “Security” tab in the file or folder properties.
+Both of these tools produce output that is somewhat different than that of the “Security” tab in the file or folder properties:

 * `(I)` — permission inherited from the parent container
 * `(F)` — full access (full control)